2007 Shakey's V-League 2nd Conference

-The V-League 4th Season 2nd Conference is a tournament of the Shakey's V-League.
+The 2007 Shakey's V-League 2nd Conference was the sixth conference of the Shakey's V-League and the second conference of the 2007 season.
 The tournament began last October 14, 2007 at The Arena in San Juan.
 It ended last December 4, 2007 with the University of Santo Tomas Tigresses winning yet again against the first runner-up team from the 1st conference San Sebastian College - Recoletos Lady Stags in a dramatic 5-set game 3 finals match.
 These resulted in a back-to-back championship winning streak for the UST Tigresses as they are the defending champions from the 1st conference.